 Table place cards or seating chart or both– Essential (conditional)

 If you’ve made seating arrangements then you need to let your guests know where you’d like them to be seated.
-There are two options: table place cards or a seating plan displayed on a board for guests to play their own game of Where’s Wally.
+There are two options: table place cards or a wedding seating chart displayed on a board for guests to play their own game of Where’s Wally.

 Alternatively, there is always the safe bet of choosing to use both.